 In No. 4 ward (female), with 17 beds, the drain-smell from a lavatory in a recess of the room was so offensive that we suspected a sewer-communication, and soon discovered that there was no trap. […] The absence of the usual decencies and needful cleanliness of the infirmary will at once suggest the class of nurses in charge: for we feel assured that no properly trained nurse would have tolerated such abominations as we witnessed.

 No traces of the workhouse itself remain but the surrounding buildings do give some clues about the proportions of St Saviour’s Union.
 The wall that follows the park around Southwark Bridge Road is a surviving trace of Evelina Children’s Hospital, which stood to the west of the workhouse from 1869 until 1976.
 South of the workhouse, some of the original small terrace houses remain but halfway down the road they peter off into the path of the park.

 The Havil Street Workhouse was established in 1818 as one of three main sites in Camberwell.
 It was a long and narrow two-storey brick building, which was already being criticised in an 1865 report in The Lancet for being dilapidated, unfit for purpose and for not treating the infirm as sick patients.
-As for the food available to inmates, Simon Fowler recalls the dire state of affairs at Havil Street in his book Workhouse:
+As for the food available to inmates, Simon Fowler recalls the dire state of affairs at Havil Street in his book, Workhouse:

 In the late 1880s a guardian of Camberwell workhouse in southeast London, Miss Augusta Brown, tried to improve the soup served there, which was made out of water, onions and grease.
 She took a bowl of it to the board meeting, but her fellow guardians refused to touch it.
 As the soup had already been rejected by her cat and dog, she thought that wise.

 By 1890, the transition towards medicalised care had begun and the call for a new infirmary was answered when a circular tower was added to the workhouse site.
-By this time, St Gile’s Hospital had already opened just next to the workhouse.
+By this time, St Giles' Hospital had already opened just next to the workhouse.
 It served the people of Camberwell from 1875 right up until 1983.
 Much of the original administration and staff-residential blocks of the hospital are still standing, and are now housing.

-It was built in 1878 to house over 700 able-bodied inmates who certainly had to pay for the roof over their heads by performing tough, physical labour on a daily basis.
-Indeed, Higginbotham tells us that '[m]ale inmates performed stone-breaking and wood-chopping, while the women were mostly employed in laundry work'.
+It was built in 1878 to house over 700 able-bodied inmates who had to pay for the roof over their heads by performing tough, physical labour on a daily basis.
+Indeed, Higginbotham tells us that "[m]ale inmates performed stone-breaking and wood-chopping, while the women were mostly employed in laundry work".
 These details help to remind us of the industrial function of workhouses as powerful contributors to the late-19th century economy and certainly not just places that sheltered the poor.
 The well-preserved Victorian buildings and surrounding grounds appeal to the contemporary taste for nostalgia and now function as attractive residential flats.

+Article by Joe Carroll.
 Photography by Poppy Cockburn.

 Do you live in or near one of London’s many forgotten workhouses?
 Please share your stories or memories in the comments section below.